Systems Bioengineering Team

 JACOB WRIGHT

 Jacob graduated from the University of Virginia with a degree in Nanomedicine Engineering.
 During his time at UVA, he did research in material science.
-After graduating he joined UVA’s Center for Electrochemical Science and Engineering as a Visiting Scholar and also worked at a research and development company as a materials engineer.
-While in industry he researched corrosion phenomenon and mitigation and developed non-destructive monitoring systems for corrosion detection on aerospace structures.
-After 5 years of dialysis and a kidney transplant, Jacob is familiar with kidney replacement therapies and is eager to apply
+After graduating, he joined UVA’s Center for Electrochemical Science and Engineering as a Visiting Scholar and also worked at a research and development company as a materials engineer.
+In industry, he worked on corrosion mitigation and developed non-destructive monitoring systems for corrosion detection on aerospace structures.
+After 5 years of dialysis and a kidney transplant, Jacob is familiar with kidney replacement therapies and is eager to apply engineering to the development of better therapeutics in nephrology.
+Jake is currently a PhD candidate in biomedical sciences at ISMMS and the recipient of an NIDDK F31 Fellowship.
+His projects include effectors of podocyte physiology under mechanical stress, pharmacological effects on podocyte cytoskeleton, and engineering analysis of a novel dialysis vascular access device.

 Research Associate